jialuli3/wav2vec_LittleBeats_LENA/README.md

   ```
   cd recipes/BabbleCor
   ```

-**Readme.md document is availabel under each directory for more detailed walkthrough.**
+**Readme.md document is available under each directory for more detailed walkthrough.**

 ### Paper/BibTex Citation
 If you found this recipe or our paper helpful, please cite at least one of our references as